Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/widget-extensions-against-analytics-service.md

 * The supported size is 330x330 which is a 2x2 sized tile (160+160+10 pixels for spacing)

-At this point the extension can be compiled, deployed, installed and executed following the steps described in [Write your first extension for VSTS](../../extend/get-started/node.md) starting from the Create your publisher section.
+At this point the extension can be compiled, deployed, installed and executed following the steps described in [Write your first extension](../../extend/get-started/node.md) starting from the *Create your publisher section*.

 You should end up with a widget that looks like this: